This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 It is important that you get good nutrition when you have cancer.
 Eat a variety of healthy foods.
 Eating healthy foods may help you feel better and have more energy.
 If you have trouble swallowing, you may be given foods that are soft or in liquid form.
-Ask your caregiver about any extra nutrition you may need, such as nutrition shakes or vitamins.
-Tell your caregiver if you have problems eating, or if you are getting sick to your stomach.
+Ask your healthcare provider about any extra nutrition you may need, such as nutrition shakes or vitamins.
+Tell your provider if you have problems eating, or if you are getting sick to your stomach.

 Long-term IV catheter: